juliancoffee/rozpodileni-obcislenya/README.md

-= Labs for Rozpodileni Obcislenya in NTUU KPI
+# Labs for Rozpodileni Obcislenya in NTUU KPI

+# Requirements
+- Linux